dennishucd/DSecondSight/README.md

-This project is from book <Android Application Programming with OpenCV 3>.
+This project is the example from book Android Application Programming with OpenCV 3.

 v1.0: Chapter2: Working with Camera Frames